Configuration Parameters

 Rules for Traffic Monitoring and Blocking of Access

-In addition to the parameters listed above, section also contains eleven sets of rules RuleSet* (RuleSet0, …, RuleSet10) which control directly traffic scanning and blocking of access of the users to web resources and blocking downloading content from the internet.
-For some values in conditions (for example, IP address ranges, lists of website categories, black and white lists of web sources, etc.), there is a substitution of values loaded from text files and also extracted from external data sources via LDAP (Dr.Web LookupD component is used).
-When configuring connections all rules are checked in the ascending order, until the rule containing the ultimate resolution is found.
-The gaps in the rule list are ignored.
+In addition to the parameters listed above, the section also contains 11 sets of rules RuleSet* (RuleSet0, …, RuleSet10) which directly control traffic scanning and blocking of user access to web resources, as well as blocking downloading content from the internet.
+For some values in conditions (for example, IP address ranges, lists of website categories, black and white lists of web sources, etc.), there is a substitution of values loaded from text files and also extracted from external data sources via LDAP (the Dr.Web LookupD component is used).
+When configuring connections, all rules are checked from first to last as a single list, until the rule that triggered the ultimate resolution is found.
+The gaps in the rule list, if any, are ignored.

 Viewing and editing of rules

-For easy editing of the rules list gaps are left, i.e. RuleSet<i> sets that do not contain rules (<i>RuleSet rule set number).
-Note that you cannot add the items other than RuleSet<i>, but you can add and to remove any rule in any element of RuleSet<i>.
+List gaps, i.e. RuleSet<i> sets that do not contain rules (wherein <i> is a RuleSet rule set number), are kept for easy editing of the rules.
+Note that you cannot add the items other than RuleSet<i>, but you can add and remove any rule in any element of RuleSet<i>.
 Viewing and editing rules can be performed in any of the following ways:

-by viewing and editing the configuration file configuration file (in any text editor) (note that this file stores only those parameters which value is different from the default ones);
+by viewing and editing the configuration file (in any text editor) (note that this file stores only those parameters which values are different from the default ones);

-via the command-line-based interface—Dr.Web Ctl (drweb-ctl cfshow and drweb-ctl cfset commands).
+via the command-line interface—Dr.Web Ctl (drweb-ctl cfshow and drweb-ctl cfset commands).

-If you edited the rules and made changes in the configuration file, in order to apply these changes, restart Dr.Web for UNIX Mail Servers.
+If you edited the rules and made changes to the configuration file, in order to apply these changes, restart Dr.Web for UNIX Mail Servers.
 To do that, use the drweb-ctl reload command.

-To view the contents of the rules set LinuxFirewall.RuleSet1, use the command:
+To view the contents of the LinuxFirewall.RuleSet1 rule set, use the command:

 # drweb-ctl cfshow LinuxFirewall.RuleSet1

-Replacing all the rules in a set LinuxFirewall.RuleSet1 with a new rule:
+Replace all the rules in the LinuxFirewall.RuleSet1 set with a new rule:

 # drweb-ctl cfset LinuxFirewall.RuleSet1 '<rule>'

-Adding a new rule to the rule set LinuxFirewall.RuleSet1:
+Add a new rule to the LinuxFirewall.RuleSet1 rule set:

 # drweb-ctl cfset -a LinuxFirewall.RuleSet1 '<rule>'

-Removing a specific rule from the set LinuxFirewall.RuleSet1:
+Remove a specific rule from the LinuxFirewall.RuleSet1 rule set:

 # drweb-ctl cfset -e LinuxFirewall.RuleSet1 '<rule>'